This is a Phinbellan article. Click here for more information on Phinbella.

 Pavements

-Almost all expressways in Phinbella are paved with cold asphalt, and there are some expressways that are paved with tarmac (a mixture of tar and fine stone chip fragments).
+Almost all expressways in Phinbella are paved with cold asphalt, because the climate conditions in Phinbella are diverse, starting from a cold climate to a tropical climate, and there are some expressways that are paved with tarmac (a mixture of tar and fine stone chip fragments) especially build in the tropical climates areas.
 Where almost all road sections are paved with asphalt, some sections of the road are paved with tarmac.
 Meanwhile, highway routes at tunnels, intersections and toll plazas have been paved with concrete, or using bricks.
+There are express highways in Tanah Baharu, especially in desert climate areas, usually paved with concrete.

 Toll system